 Nina Dorotsenkovskaya Ukraine

-Kiev, Ukraine… Fall 1941 – Yakov Lysyi was a thirty-five year old physician at a hospital in Kiev.
+Kyiv, Ukraine… Fall 1941 – Yakov Lysyi was a thirty-five year old physician at a hospital in Kyiv.
 After Germany invaded the Soviet Union on June 22, 1941, Yakov was conscripted into the Soviet army.
 In September 1941, Yakov was captured by the Germans and put in a POW camp.
 He managed to escape before his Jewish identity was discovered.

-On September 29, 1941, the Jews of Kiev were ordered to assemble at a designated spot.
-From there they were marched to Babi Yar, a ravine located at the outskirts of Kiev, where they were murdered, including most of Yakov’s family.
+On September 29, 1941, the Jews of Kyiv were ordered to assemble at a designated spot.
+From there they were marched to Babi Yar, a ravine located at the outskirts of Kyiv, where they were murdered, including most of Yakov’s family.

 The Dorotsenkovsky family had very little food, and had to sell their belongings in order to survive.
 When they ran out of things to sell, Nina and her sisters learned how to make soap.
 They would work for hours making soap so they could either barter the soap for food or sell the soap to purchase bread and potatoes.
 This kept the Dorotsenkovsky family and Yakov from starving.
 Nina and her sisters brought Yakov food, took away his body waste, and cared for him.